Geo

 - Warehouse fire at cold storage facility

-- Firefighters stripping away exterior walls
+- Firefighters stripping exterior walls to gain access

-- Heavy water streams being used to fight fire
+- Heavy water streams applied from outside

 Why This Matters